Brother Tony Leyva: Sexual abuse

 During the later 1960s and early 1970s, Leyva turned his attention to religious revivals and traveled across the South.
-He would invite young boys from both his home town and towns along his travels to come with him, promising to teach them the ways of the Bible.
+He would invite young boys from both his hometown and towns along his travels to come with him, promising to teach them the ways of the Bible.
 The boys would earn their way by setting up lights, playing music, or driving tent trucks for Leyva's revival tent.
 Then, during the night at his motel room in that city, he would molest the boys.
 The boys' parents were often deceived by his charm, and the boys who were victimized never spoke out of embarrassment.
 Those who did speak out were often hushed up by disbelief.

 Book

 Leyva's life as an evangelist and molester are recorded in Mike Echols' book Brother Tony's Boys: The Largest Case of Child Prostitution in U.S. History: The True Story.

 Arrest

 Along with several other known pederasts, Leyva was arrested several times in 1988 on child molestation, sodomy, and interstate transport of minors charges.